sandracopakova/airbnb-experiences-clone/README.md

 ## Authors and acknowledgment

-AirBnB Experiences clone is one of the projects in the Scrimba course.
+Inspired by AirBnB Experiences clone which is one of the projects in the Scrimba course.